DarkSnakeX/VillagerFollow/README.md

 ![name](https://bstats.org/signatures/bukkit/VillagerFollow.svg)

-For more info go to the spigot plugin website.
+For more info go to the modrinth plugin website.